 The Malacca night market was the highlight of my trip.
 I have visited my fair share of night markets in Asia, from Harbin to Tainan and Ipoh, but this one was a favourite.
 Firstly, a couple of warnings before embarking on the Jonker Street market.
 It is hot – stinking hot!
 The weather is warm and humid all year round and the night market is densely populated with people, so be prepared to sweat.
 Secondly, make sure you visit on an empty stomach.
 Whilst there are plenty of interesting knick knacks to buy, it is the delicious food and drink that you will want to try.

 A prelude to the market is the crazy coconut stall.
-You cannot miss the spectacular showman carving up and juggling cocktails like it was second nature!
+You cannot miss the spectacular showman carving up and juggling coconuts like it was second nature!
 It is quite the spectacle.
 Theatrics aside, make sure you grab a coconut water here so you are hydrated before embarking on the rest of the night market, which can take up to several hours.

 From here on out, your senses will be overwhelmed with the smells of cooking.
 Popular food stuffs to sample include Chinese dim sum, Hello Kitty-inspired steamed pork buns, octopus balls, oysters with fried garlic, fried quails eggs, BBQ skewers and seafood, and many other wonderful treats.